 How to write an AUO

-AUOs statements concern the fundamental functions of an administrative unit and the resulting services provided to clients.
+Administrative Unit Outcomes (AUOs) are measurable outcome statements concerning the fundamental functions of an administrative unit and the resulting services provided to clients.

 Five core attributes are essential to ensure the AUO statement will yield actionable data allowing for improvement.